persquare/md2keynote/examples/tutorial.md

 - No bold or emphasis in bullets
 - No sub-bullets
-- Code blocks are centered
+- Code blocks are centered in most themes
+- 'Photo - 3 Up' master image order depends on theme
 - Spaces in file references must be escaped (\x20)

 ----